Monday 19th March

 Show starts 7.30pm (Doors 7pm)

-The Tringe Aperitif continues with this fabulous line up including Tring Favourite Larry Dean.
-He's joined by a couple of great young comics Jake Lambert and Eshaan Akbar.
+The Tringe Aperitif continues with this fabulous line up including Tring Favourites Ed Gamble and Larry Dean.
+They're joined by the brilliant Eshaan Akbar.
 A stunning line up of acts all testing their new shows in the most intimate of settings at the Coach House.

 Come early and have a meal in the Kings Arms - Call 01442 823318 and tell them you're coming to the comedy.

 Off of Mock the Week (BBC2), Drunk History (Comedy Central), Conan (TBS), Almost Royal (E4), Russell Howard’s Stand Up Central (Comedy Central), Edinburgh Comedy Fest Live (BBC3), Man Down (C4) as well as countless other things (3 other things).